iotaledger/tips/text/0000-signed-transaction-payload/0000-signed-transaction-payload.md

 ### Reusing the same address with Ed25519

 While creating multiple signatures with Ed25519 does not reduce security, reusing the same address over and over again not only drastically reduces the privacy of yourself but also all other people in the UTXO chain of the moved funds.
 Applications and services are therefore instructed to create new addresses per deposit, in order to circumvent the privacy issues stemming from address reuse.
 In essence, Ed25519 support allows for smaller transaction sizes and to safely spend funds which were sent to an already used deposit address.
 Ed25519 addresses are not meant to be used like an e-mail address.
 See this [Bitcoin wiki entry](https://en.bitcoin.it/wiki/Address_reuse#:~:text=The%20most%20private%20and%20secure,a%20brand%20new%20bitcoin%20address.) for further information on how address reuse reduces privacy and this [article](https://en.bitcoin.it/wiki/Receiving_donations_with_bitcoin) why the same should be applied to donation addresses.

 # Drawbacks

 The new transaction format is the core data type within the IOTA ecosystem.
-Changing it means that all projects need to accommodate for it including client libraries, blueprints, PoC and applications using IOTA in general.
+Changing it means that all projects need to accommodate for it, including client libraries, blueprints, PoC and applications using IOTA in general.
 There is no way to keep the changes backwards compatible.
 Additionally, these changes are breaking, meaning that all nodes must upgrade in order to further participate in the network.

 Local snapshots can also no longer be simply represented by a list of addresses and their balances, since the ledger is now made up of the UTXOs on which the actual funds reside on.
 Therefore local snapshot file schemes have to be adjusted to incorporate the transaction hashes, output indices and then the destination addresses plus the balances.